What Attracts Carpenter Ants to Australian Properties?

 Conclusion

-If you live anywhere on the eastern Australian coastline, particularly the Mid North Coast, the North coast or anywhere in the Central Coast regions, high rainfall and humidity ensures optimal conditions for timber pest infestations.
+Suppose you live anywhere on the eastern Australian coastline.
+In that case, particularly in the Mid North Coast, North Coast, or Central Coast regions, high rainfall and humidity ensure optimal conditions for timber pest infestations.

 To minimise the risk of carpenter ants invading your home, keep your property dry, well-maintained, and free of easy food sources, and don’t forget to book annual timber pest inspections with a licensed professional.
-However, if you find yourself in the position of wanting a fast and effective solution to get rid of these pesky invaders for good, engaging a licensed pest control expert is the most reliable way to go.
+However, if you find yourself in the position of needing a fast and effective solution to eliminate these pests for good, hiring a licensed pest control expert is the most reliable way to go.

 Comments